redis/redis-doc/docs/reference/protocol-spec.md

     ~<number-of-elements>\r\n<element-1>...<element-n>

 * A tilde (`~`) as the first byte.
-* The number of elements in the set as a decimal number.
+* The number of elements in the set as the string representation of an integer.
 * The CRLF terminator.
 * An additional RESP type for every element of the Set.